 Women usually have a normal lifespan with no signs of the disease except for blood in the urine.
-Rarely, women will have high blood pressure, swelling, and nerve deafness as a complication of pregnancy.
+In rare cases, women have high blood pressure, swelling, and nerve deafness as a complication of pregnancy.

 In men, deafness, vision problems, and end-stage kidney disease are likely by age 50.

-Call for an appointment with your health care provider if:
+Call for an appointment with your provider if:

-This uncommon disorder is inherited.
 Awareness of risk factors, such as a family history of the disorder, may allow the condition to be detected early.

 Hereditary nephritis; Hematuria - nephropathy - deafness; Hemorrhagic familial nephritis; Hereditary deafness and nephropathy

-Updated by: Charles Silberberg, DO, Private Practice specializing in Nephrology, Affiliated with New York Medical College, Division of Nephrology, Valhalla, NY.
+Updated by: Charles Silberberg, DO, private practice specializing in nephrology, affiliated with New York Medical College, Division of Nephrology, Valhalla, NY.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.